Computing Threshold Budgets in Discrete-Bidding Games: Finding threshold budgets is in and co

-{\bf Case 1: $f$ underbids; $b_1 < b$.} \PT responds by bidding $b_1 \ominus 0^*$.
-We show below that she wins the bidding.
 She then proceeds to a neighbour $v'$ with \(T\)-value \(T(v^+)\).
 Let $c' = \zug{v', B'}$ denote the resulting configuration.
 Intuitively, \PT pays less than she should for winning the bidding.
 Formally, we will show that $B' < T(v')$.
 This will conclude the proof.
-Indeed, since we assume $T \equiv \thresh_\G$, \PT has a winning strategy from $c'$, which she uses to counter $f$.
-We distinguish between two cases depending on whether \PO holds the advantage: \begin{enumerate}[(a)] \item \PO holds the advantage, i.e, \(B \in \Natstro\).
-By the observation above, he uses it, thus \(b \in \Natstro\). \PT bids $b_2 = b \ominus 0^*$.
+Indeed, since we assume $T \equiv \thresh_\G$, \PT has a winning strategy from $c'$, which she uses to counter $f$ from \(c'\) onwards.
+We distinguish between two cases depending on whether \PO holds the advantage: \begin{enumerate}[(a)] \item \PO holds the advantage, i.e., \(B \in \Natstro\).
+By Observation~\ref{obs: TmatcheswithBid}, he uses it according to \(f_T\), thus \(b \in \Natstro\). \PT bids $b_2 = b \ominus 0^*$.
 First, note that the bid is legal.
-Indeed, since $b$ contains the advantage $b_2$ does not.
+Indeed, since $b$ contains the advantage, $b_2$ does not.
 Second, note that \PT wins the bidding.
-Indeed, if \PO bids less $b_2$, clearly \PT wins, and if he bids $b_2$, then a tie occurs, and since he has the advantage and does not use it, \PT wins the bidding.
+Indeed, if \PO bids less than $b_2$, clearly \PT wins, and if he bids $b_2$, then a tie occurs, and since he has the advantage and does not use it, \PT wins the bidding.
 As a result, \PO's budget is updated to \(B \oplus (b \ominus 0^*) < B \oplus b < B \oplus (\succb{b}) = |T(v^+)|^*\), in particular, \(B \oplus (b \ominus 0^*) < T(v^+)\).

-\item \PO does not hold the advantage, i.e, \(B \in \Nat\).
-By the observation, $b$ does not include the advantage and bidding \(b_1 < b\) necessarily implies \(b_1 < b \ominus 0^*\), simply because he does not hold the advantage. \PT bids \(b \ominus 0^* \in \Natstro\).
+\item \PO does not hold the advantage, i.e., \(B \in \Nat\).
+Again, by Observation~\ref{obs: TmatcheswithBid}, $b$ does not include the advantage and bidding \(b_1 < b\) necessarily implies \(b_1 < b \ominus 0^*\), simply because he does not hold the advantage. \PT bids \(b \ominus 0^* \in \Natstro\).
 It is not hard to see that she wins the bidding and showing that $B' < T(v')$ is done as in the previous case. \end{enumerate}